 We built a Slack bot, /poker, that prompts each team member for their vote on a story, calculates the average, and moves on to the next story.
 The bot hides story scores until everyone has cast their estimate, so we don’t influence one another’s answers, then uncovers them with a /poker reveal.

 It’s essentially a virtual, automated polling system that cuts out over an hour of inefficiency.
 This really adds up when you use it every week for a team of 3-6 people.
 Plus, we’re all in the meeting at the same time, but we can be on opposite coasts or in different countries and have an equal hand in the quick meeting.

-We assign a full stack team of 3 to 6 Revelry teammates needed for that sprint: a mix of architect, developer, designers, quality assurance, product, and producer.
+We look at the needs of the project and assign Revelry teammates needed for that sprint: this could include software engineers, designers, or product managers.
 We sometimes create developer/developer and developer/designer pairs and place them into existing teams.